argonne-lcrc/user-guides/docs/using-software/getting-started.md

 ## Lmod

 LCRC uses Lmod (Lua Environment Modules) for software and environment variable management.
 Lmod has several advantages over other software environments.
 For example, it prevents you from loading multiple versions of the same package at the same time.
 It also prevents you from having multiple compilers and MPI libraries loaded at the same time.
 See the [Lmod User Guide](https://lmod.readthedocs.io/en/latest/010_user.html) for information on how to use Lmod.

-### Some basic commands.
+### Some basic commands

 #### Finding Available Modules